 Apollo to offer multibillion-dollar investment in Intel

-Apollo Global Management has offered to make a multibillion-dollar investment in Intel in a move that would be a vote of confidence in the chipmaker’s turnaround strategy.
+Apollo Global Management has offered to make a multibillion-dollar investment in Intel, according to people familiar with the matter, in a move that would be a vote of confidence in the chipmaker’s turnaround strategy.

-The alternative asset manager has indicated in recent days it would be willing to make an equity-like investment of as much as $5 billion (€4.5 billion) in Intel, said one person familiar with the matter, who asked not to be identified discussing confidential information.
+The alternative asset manager has indicated in recent days it would be willing to make an equity-like investment of as much as $5 billion in Intel, said one of the people, who asked not to be identified discussing confidential information.
 Intel executives have been weighing Apollo’s proposal, the people said.
+The size of Apollo’s potential investment could change or discussions could fall apart, they said.

 READ MORE